 Customer support is one of the most important aspects of any successful internet product.
 Although I did not run into any issues that I needed help with, I went ahead and checked out Surfshark’s customer support options.

 On the Surfshark website, I found a dedicated FAQ, guided articles, and even video tutorials on how to use the app.
 The customer support Surfshark has set up seems truly geared towards a smoother user experience.

 I also decided to try out their live chat option:

 I was pleased to receive a response immediately; however, that only makes sense given that I was talking to a bot.
 This is nothing to complain about, especially since most common queries are easily answered through a bot.
 Other Surfshark review sources also tell me that Surfshark’s human lives chat consultants are just as speedy in their replies.

-Now the best part of Surfshark: its low prices.
-Without much ado, here's their full pricing plan:
+Now the best part of Surfshark: low Surfshark price.
+Without much ado, here’s their full pricing plan: